 The first is called partition in kind which would apply if you have items that are fungible, divisible, like a sack of beans.
-This will not apply with the real property unless you own two real properties that are identical.
+This will not apply to the real property unless you own two real properties that are identical.
 One can get one property and one the other.

-There is a second type of partition which often is used with real property.
+There is a second type of partition that often is used with real property.
 It’s called partition by appraisal where the parties mutually agree that they will get the property appraised with a mutually agreeable appraiser and they will agree to be bound by the value of the property.
 As long as they do not disagree as to the percentages of ownership of the property, whether it is 50/50 or otherwise, they either sell the property then divide the proceeds in that manner, or one party agrees to buy the other out.

 If they cannot agree to a partition by an appraisal, but still one party wants to be cashed out, and the other party will not buy them out, the law provides for a third type of appraisal called partition by sale.
-That requires a lawsuit.
+That requires a partition suit.
 The others do not require a lawsuit.

 California Partition Complaint – The Legal Process

 A partition action is filed.
 The court will then conduct what is called an interlocutory hearing for the issuance of an interlocutory judgment at which point that court determines the percentages of ownership of this property.
 Are they 50/50 or 75/25?
 It depends upon the facts.

 Assuming they are 50/50 the court will then appoint a referee who takes control of the property and selects a real estate agent.
 The Realtor goes out and gets potential buyers for the property.
 The buyers are all told the sale is subject to approval by the court.
 The buyers all come together on an appointed date for an auction in the courtroom.
 It’s a regular type auction where there can be overbids and anybody can overbid.
 Even one of the owners can overbid and likely be able to get credit for their half interest in the property if it is a 50/50 ownership.